Jumai01/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm "used for removing or deleting a file inside a directory" rmdir "Used for removing or deleting a directory" cd - "Used for changing the working directory to the previous ls -al "Used for listing directory content and hidden files n a long format"
+rm "used for removing or deleting a file inside a directory" rmdir "Used for removing or deleting a directory" cd - "Used for changing the working directory to the previous ls -al "Used for listing directory content and hidden files n a long format" file "Used for printing file type"